wzulfikar/lifelog/programming/sublimetext-in-gifs.md

 ---
 check this out in case you are curious about how I made the gifs: http://www.cockos.com/licecap/

-and this one is for that floating keyboard cast: https://github.com/keycastr/keycastr
+and this one is for the keyboard cast: https://github.com/keycastr/keycastr